christinecardoso/inicia/src/pages/Our Process.md

 ---
 #### **Our Transparent Process:**

 _Understanding the estimation process shouldn't be a mystery.
-At [Your Estimate Writing Business], we take pride in demystifying our approach, ensuring you're informed every step of the way._
+At [Business Name], we take pride in demystifying our approach, ensuring you're informed every step of the way._

 - **Clear Communication:**
     - Our process begins with open communication.
 We keep you informed about each stage, ensuring you have a clear understanding of how your estimate is crafted.